Final LIV Golf Leaderboard At The Dubai Desert Classic

 New Ripper GC signing Elvis Smylie was the third LIV Golfer to miss the cut after rounds of 78 and 73 left him on seven over for the tournament.

-Below is the full LIV Golf leaderboard with one round to play of the Dubai Desert Classic.
+Below is the final LIV Golf leaderboard at the Dubai Desert Classic.

 Mike has over 25 years of experience in journalism, including writing on a range of sports throughout that time, such as golf, football and cricket.
 Now a freelance staff writer for Golf Monthly, he is dedicated to covering the game's most newsworthy stories.